opasche/opasche/README.md

 ### 🔭 Current Research Interests and Projects

+- Risk and rare/extreme event forecasting using machine learning and extreme value statistics
+- Prediction intervals and conformal regression
 - Extreme quantile regression
-- Risk and rare event forecasting using machine learning and extreme value statistics
-- Prediction intervals and conformal regression
 - Assessment and diagnostics of deep learning models for weather forecasting
 - Causal modelling of extreme events